-Depending on the selected routing method, load balancer and QoS setting, a slave will automatically be chosen when the host connects.
-The maximum allowed latency can be set to limit the connection to only use a slave that is within the specified maximum applied latency limit.
+Depending on the selected routing method, load balancer and QoS setting, a Replica will automatically be chosen when the host connects.
+The maximum allowed latency can be set to limit the connection to only use a Replica that is within the specified maximum applied latency limit.

-This can be specified in the connection string, and enables slave selection based on the slave which has a latency within the specified limit.
+This can be specified in the connection string, and enables Replica selection based on the Replica which has a latency within the specified limit.
 For example, using the connection string:

 Will specify that a host with a replication latency of less than 5 seconds should be selected.